AaltoSciComp/scicomp-docs/triton/tut/connecting.rst

 OOD (Open onDemand) is a web-based user interface to Triton and a number of applications that utilize grafical user interface.
+:doc:`Read more about it on Triton <../usage/ood>`.

 Go to https://ood.triton.aalto.fi, login with your Aalto account.

 Connecting via JupyterHub